mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 only guarantees that some member of the group sent the message.

-Compromise of the AEAD keys allows the attacker to send an encrypted message using that key, but the attacker cannot send a message to a group that appears to be from any valid client because the attacker cannot forge the signature.
+Compromise of the AEAD keys allows the attacker to send an encrypted message using that key, but cannot send a message to a group which appears to be from any valid client since they cannot forge the signature.
 This applies to all the forms of symmetric key compromise described in {{symmetric-key-compromise}}.

-#### Compromise of Ratchet Secret Material
+#### Compromise of Ratchet Secret material

 When a Ratchet Secret is compromised, the adversary can compute both the current AEAD keys for a given sender as well as any future keys for that sender in this